frank-havre/frank-havre/README.md

 I consider my work here done and complete.
 I am not a software engineer.
 I am an OSINT researcher who read the attachments that nobody reads, and wrote 40 lines of Python to automate what I found.
 The concept is proven.
 The manifesto is written.
 The code runs (actually not, it's simply algorithm).

-I do not plan to add anything further to this repository, maybe one or two edits to this REAMDME.
+I do not plan to add anything further to this repository, maybe one or two edits to this README.

 But I encourage any OSINT researcher in the world to fork it and continue on their own.
 The applications are not limited to securities.
 The FRANK-HAVRE module — extracting nominee signatories from public regulatory filings and cross-referencing them against disclosed principals — can be adapted to any open regulatory register on earth.
 Corporate registries.
 Land title offices.
 Patent filings.
 Charity commissions.
 Political donation records.
 Anywhere a signature exists in a public database, the Creature might be hiding behind it.